Flu Shot Information

 If you are not a Yale Health member you should contact your primary care provider.

 Prevention is key to the control of flu.
-Public health authorities strongly recommend the flu vaccine, and it is not too late to get a flu shot.
-You should call 203-432-8797 if you want to be vaccinated.
+Public health authorities strongly recommend the flu vaccine.

 Other important steps to avoid flu include:

 - washing your hands often with soap or alcohol-based hand sanitizer

 - not touching your eyes, nose and mouth, and